THE CENTER FOR INDIGENOUS PEOPLES RIGHTS

 The CIPR is an Indigenous-led organization and is dedicated to expanding the pipeline of Indigenous peoples in the legal field.

-CIPR Team
+CIPR Directors

 Executive Director